 Light and Temperature – Your bedroom should be as dark as possible, no light at all.
 But if you startle waking-up in a dark room, a light in a different room or a very dim nightlight is okay.
 If you have equipment such as a CPAP machine prescribed for your sleep then of course that’s okay.
 Your bedroom should always be slightly on the cool side, in summer and winter.
 Our body temperatures drop at night and by cuddling with ourselves under the covers we warm to an optimal sleeping temperature.

 muse on your day, begin the letting go process

 Sleep Position – The best positions for optimal rest and/or sleep is sleeping on your back*, left and / or right side.
 Sleeping on your back is best for your spine, neck and head less likely to experience pain.
 It helps lessen acid reflux with your head elevated on a pillow. *People with sleep apnea – sleeping on the back could be dangerous and lead the tongue to block your esophagus.
-Sleeping on your side is the popular position – reduces acid reflux.
-Snoring is reduced.
-Best positions for those with sleep apnea.
+Sleeping on your side is the popular position and reduces acid reflux.
+Snoring is reduced as well.
+Sleep on one’s side are the best positions for those with sleep apnea.

 One to Three Hours Before Sleep – These are nightly rituals, that when I use them, they assist me in getting a better night’s sleep.
 Admittedly I don’t use them as much as I could.
 Before you begin Your Wind-Down sit with a pad (not an iPad, Tablet or Smartphone) and make a list of what you want to do tomorrow (if that’s your thing).
 Writing pen to paper is a way to disconnect from electronics and their effects.